HRVIP/HRVIP.github.io/people/_posts/2019-07-01-ruby-houchens.md

 <h2 class="team-title">Ruby Houchens</h2>
 <h4 class="team-position"></h4>

-<p>I am 2nd year undergraduate majoring in mechanical engineering.
-I am a member of the structures team for OneLoop (Hyperloop team), elected vice president of internal affairs for Engineers Without Borders, and a member of Davis Swing Dancers.
-In my free time I enjoy hiking, biking, rock climbing, photography, and traveling.</p>
+<p>Ruby is a 3rd year undergraduate studying mechanical engineering.
+She is a shop tech in the Engineering Student Design Center, a founding member of the Women Machinists' Club, and former VP of Engineers Without Borders.
+She is also a swing dancer with Davis Swing Dancers, a photographer, former circus camper, and jiu jitsu enthusiast.
+She is interning with NASA JSC for Summer 2020 in SK3, and thoroughly enjoys learning how to use engineering to improve the safety of EVAs and other awesome, dangerous activities.</p>
 <ul class="team-member-other-info"></ul>